-During the experimental procedure lasting six weeks, 30 technical and tactical sessions, 7 matches, and five days off were realized.
+The experimental procedure lasted six weeks, with 30 technical and tactical sessions, 7 matches, and five days off.
 The experimental training program included with the experimental group four additional plyometric trainings per week before football training for 15 minutes for six weeks.
-Participants of the experimental group came to the football field 20 minutes before the start of training and spent extra 5 minutes of warm-up for plyometric training (front leg from skip in movement 1x6+6 repetitions each leg, legs from the skip in the movement 1x6+6 repetitions each leg, alternately shifting the weight from one leg to the other in a wide stance 1x6+6 repetitions, alternating flexion in the knee joint with pulling the leg 1x4+4repetitions each leg, alternating heel to the floor in support of the outstretched arms 1x5+5repetitions each leg), along with normal warm-up protocol and 15 minutes of additional plyometric training.
-Plyometric training included jumps of a bilateral and unilateral nature with vertical, horizontal, and lateral direction.
+Participants of the experimental group came to the football field 20 minutes before the start of training and spent extra 5 minutes of warmup for plyometric training (front leg from skip in movement 1x6+6 repetitions each leg, legs from the skip in the movement 1x6+6 repetitions each leg, alternately shifting the weight from one leg to the other in a wide stance 1x6+6 repetitions, alternating flexion in the knee joint with pulling the leg 1x4+4 repetitions each leg, alternating heel to the floor in support of the outstretched arms 1x5+5repetitions each leg), along with standard warm-up protocol and 15 minutes of additional plyometric training.
+Plyometric training included jumps of a bilateral and unilateral nature with vertical, horizontal, and lateral directions.
 It is important to note that the progressiveness in the intensity of the experimental program was designed in such a way that the complexity of the content, the height of the jumps, and the number of repetitions and series increased from week to week, respecting the methodical principles of training and progressiveness (Table 1).
-For six weeks, the control group performed only standard football training without additional plyometric training, which was aimed at developing specific fitness preparation and perfecting the technical and tactical skills of football players.
+For six weeks, the control group performed only standard football training without additional plyometric training, which was aimed at developing specific fitness preparation and perfecting football players' technical and tactical skills.

-Likewise, the experimental procedure included the monitoring of the subjective feeling of exertion (sRPE) at the end of the training.
-Participants of the experimental and control groups evaluated the subjective feeling of training load on a scale of 1-10, exactly 30 minutes after the training (24).
-The respondents were familiar with the evaluation of the feeling of the training load since throughout the entire season they evaluated their subjective condition to the fitness trainer in the club in the abovementioned way.
+Likewise, the experimental procedure included monitoring the subjective feeling of exertion (sRPE) at the end of the training.
+The experimental and control group participants evaluated the subjective feeling of training load on a scale of 1-10, precisely 30 minutes after the training (24).
+The respondents were familiar with evaluating the feeling of the training load since, throughout the entire season, they evaluated their subjective condition with the fitness trainer in the club in the way mentioned above.

-In addition to the internal subjective monitoring of the workload, the respondents experience evaluated their current of psychological and physiological stress every morning via mobile message.
+In addition to the internal subjective monitoring of the workload, the respondents evaluated their current experience of psychological and physiological stress every morning via mobile message.
 For this purpose, a wellness questionnaire was used to assess physiological and psychological stress (25), in which participants rated the variables of sleep quality, fatigue, muscle fatigue, stress, and satisfaction on a Likert scale of 1-5 with the option of rating 0, 5.
 The participants of the experimental and control groups sent the evaluations of individual variables via mobile message to the fitness trainer employed at the club every morning after waking up, indicating the answer for the previous day.
 The total current state was defined by summing the results of all five questions.
 It is important to note that the markers of the athletes' current condition were monitored through the wellness questionnaire throughout the season, and the respondents were familiar with the procedure and method of assessment.

-Number of Week Number of series Complexity Number of jumps exercises 34 240 1.
-12 low 223 2.
-12 31 low 25 3.
-12 medium 218 4.
-12 32 medium 278 5.
-12 31 258 high 6.
-12 33 high 298 186 Total 72 1.515
+Week Number of exercises Number of series Complexity Number of jumps

+1. 12 34 low 240

+2. 12 31 low 223

+3. 12 25 medium 218

+4. 12 32 medium 278

+5. 12 31 high 258

+6. 12 33 high 298

+Total 72 186 - 1.515